Welcome to myKlovr! How to Make the Most of Your Membership

-Your Student Portfolio consists of four parts that I am going to review them in the four following topics.
+Your Student Portfolio consists of three parts that I am going to review them in the four following topics.
 Why so many?
 Because college admissions are not only about grades and test scores.
 Good grades are not always enough.
 And not-so-good grades don’t have to be a road block, if you tell a compelling personal story.
 This is what your myKlovr Student Portfolio is for.

 As you start building your Student Portfolio keep in mind the following:

 - Most students complete the Academic part first, but you can start wherever you want

 - You don’t have to complete the whole lot in one sitting

 - The more detailed your input, the better your myKlovr Goal Recommendations

 - Keep your Student Portfolio up-to-date so that your Goal Recommendations remain useful.

 The best way to use your Student Portfolio is to start early and keep fine-tuning it as much as you want.
 You are crafting your personal story so that when you submit your college applications you tell your unique story, that will make you stand out in a crowd of applicants.

 Step 2 – The Academic Foundation of Your Student Portfolio